Relating a Geroch-like boundary and the abstract boundary constructions for spacetimes: Acknowledgements

 \section{Acknowledgements}

-AS and GA would like to thank Dr. Rituparno Goswami, Professor Dharmanand Baboolal and Professor Sunil D. Maharaj of the Department of Mathematics, UKZN, for useful suggestions and advice.
+The authors would like to thank Professor Rituparno Goswami, Professor Dharmanand Baboolal and Professor Sunil D. Maharaj of the Department of Mathematics, UKZN, for useful suggestions and advice.
 We would also like to thank Professor Zurab Janelidze of the Department of Mathematical Sciences, Stellenbosch University, for useful discussions.
-AS is supported by the National Research Foundation (NRF), South Africa.
+AS acknowledges that this research was supported by the National Research Foundation (NRF), South Africa and the First Rand Bank.